uidaholib/make-at-the-mill/2-explore.md

 # Explore the MILL

-We have three short demonstration activities to share some of the technology in the MILL:
+We have several short demonstration activities to share some of the technology in the MILL:

 ## Button Maker

 Makerspaces aren't all about digital tools--the MILL features many outlets for your creativity.
 Our button maker is one of our most popular devices!

+## Vinyl Cutter

+Our [Silhouette Cameo](http://www.silhouetteamerica.com/shop/machines/cameo) uses a small blade to cut paper, card stock, vinyl, fabric and more following a design you create on the computer.
+The software allows you to convert images or sketches into decals!

 ## MakeyMakey